The Tulip Stairs

 Tulip Stairs, Queen’s House, Greenwich, London.
 Image courtesy of @steven.maddison

 The Queen's House, completed in 1636, was commissioned by Anne of Denmark, the wife of James I. It was designed by the renowned architect Inigo Jones and represents one of the first examples of classical architecture in the UK.
-The Tulip Stairs are a significant feature of the house, being the first self-supporting spiral staircase in Britain.
+The Tulip Stairs are a significant feature of the house, being Britain's first self-supporting spiral staircase.

 The Queen's House owes its inception to a royal apology.
 According to popular accounts, King James I swore at his wife, Anne of Denmark, when she accidentally killed one of his favorite dogs during a hunt.
 As a gesture of remorse, he gifted her the plot of land upon which the Queen's House stands.
 She commissioned Inigo Jones to design a retreat there, but unfortunately, she died in 1619 before it was completed.
 It was left to Charles I's queen, Henrietta Maria, to enjoy the finished house.